Article

 If an ISA holder dies, a surviving spouse or civil partner can inherit the tax benefits of their ISA through an 'additional permitted subscription'.

-If an ISA holder dies, the assets are left to the beneficiaries of their estate – according to the specifications of their will or, if there isn’t one, according to the rules of intestacy.
-No matter how the assets are divided, in most cases a surviving spouse or civil partner can inherit the tax benefits of the deceased’s accumulated ISA through an 'additional permitted subscription' or APS.
+When an ISA holder passes away, their assets are distributed according to their will or intestacy rules.
+No matter how the assets are divided, in most cases a surviving spouse or civil partner can inherit the tax benefits of the deceased’s accumulated ISA through an 'Additional Permitted Subscription' or APS.

-If there is no surviving spouse or partner, and the assets are left to another beneficiary such as a child, there is no APS available and the tax benefits of the deceased’s accumulated ISAs cannot be passed on.
-The beneficiary will not benefit from tax-free income and growth from the assets and they may have to declare them in their tax return.
-However, they could look to sell and repurchase the investments in an ISA using their own £20,000 a year ISA allowance in a process known as a ‘Bed and ISA’.
+If there is no surviving spouse or partner, and the assets are left to another beneficiary such as a child, there is no APS available, and the tax benefits of the deceased’s accumulated ISAs cannot be passed on.
+The beneficiary will not benefit from tax-free income and growth from the assets, and they may have to declare them in their tax return.
+However, they could look to sell and repurchase any investments in an ISA using their own £20,000 a year ISA allowance in a process known as a ‘Bed and ISA’

-Introduced in April 2015, additional permitted subscriptions allow a surviving spouse or civil partner to ‘inherit’ the tax benefits of their partner’s ISA on death.
+Introduced in April 2015, an APS allows a surviving spouse or civil partner to ‘inherit’ the tax benefits of their partner’s ISA savings and investments on death.
 They are one-off ISA allowances available to the surviving spouse or civil partner that can be made in addition to their annual ISA allowance.

-The additional permitted subscription is equal to the total value of the deceased’s ISA accounts Additional permitted subscriptions can be made to a new or existing Cash ISA, Stocks and Shares ISA or Lifetime ISA (if eligible, £4,000 per annum limit applies to Lifetime ISAs) – or a combination.
+The APS is equal to the total value of the deceased’s ISA accounts and can be made to a new or existing Cash ISA, Stocks and Shares ISA or Lifetime ISA (if eligible, but it does count towards the individual’s £4,000 per annum limit) – or a combination.

 Anyone whose spouse or civil partner died on or after 3 December 2014, provided the couple were living together at the date of death.